Coronavirus (COVID-19) Update

 Supportive Services face-to-face interviews have been discontinued until further notice due to the COVID-19 pandemic.
 In the meantime, if you are in need of service here's what you can do:

 1. Download, print and complete the supportive services intake form.

 2. Scan and email the intake form, along with all required supportive documents to firstname.lastname@example.org.

 Here's what you'll need to submit with your intake form application:

 - Eviction notice

 - Utility shut-off notice

 Effective Monday, March 16th, all Cincinnati-Hamilton County Community Action Agency Head Start and Early Head Start locations will close due to the COVID-19 (coronavirus) outbreak.
 This includes our locations at the Life Learning Center in Bond Hill, the Theodore Berry Center in West End, Winton Campus, Millvale Early Learning Center, Camp Washington Center, and Discovering Minds Learning Center in Bond Hill.
-Centers will remain closed through Friday, April 3rd, reopening on Monday, April 6th.
+Centers will remain closed through Friday, April 3rd, and will not reopen until further notice.
 If there are any changes in the dates or duration of the closure, parents will be notified via the parent information hotline (513-569-1842), our social media (Facebook and Twitter), the Head Start website, and local news outlets.